Adellama75/Adellama75.github.io/_posts/2025-07-21-how-to-succeed-1.md

 ### State Capacity

 One of my persistent interests is learning about how countries develop.
 Our living standards have risen greatly, in some countries within the last couple of decades (Korea and China), many-fold.
-With this economic surplus comes stability and a better life for all citizens of a country, and many interesting things to talk about, like their cultural and technological exports: K-pop, K-dramas, consumer brands, research.
-But more basic than that, economics development is also a robust tool for poverty alleviation - something that many of us in the first world fail to appreciate.
+With this economic surplus comes stability and a better life for all citizens of a country, and many interesting things to talk about: K-pop, K-dramas, new better consumer brands, scientific research results.
+But more basic than that, economics development is also a robust tool for poverty alleviation.

 I like the way a few economic historians talk about it in particular: Fukuyama, Solow, Douglass North.